mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _It seemed like it would be.
 None of my high school friends ever talked about dating, so I wasn’t sure how much BYU emphasized dating.
 “I guess they might emphasize it,” I answered._

 _“Oh, they will emphasize it quite a lot,” Nozomu said.
 “One of the purposes of a YSA ward is to prepare people to date and get married.
 They call members of the bishopric who have families and really nice houses to show how wonderful married life is.
 I think one of the biggest regrets I have is not dating someone at BYU.
-There were definitely plenty of opportunities, but I didn’t seize them.
-You know how I told you that I got really depressed on my mission?
-Before my mission, I wanted to go on a mission because I felt that God had told me to do so.
-Because I felt like my mission wasn’t a good experience, I felt like the next step I had to take—dating and marriage—was going to be a bad experience as well, so I avoided dating as much as possible.”_
+There were definitely plenty of opportunities, but I didn’t seize them.”_

 _“I still have a mission to serve, so I don’t plan on trying to find someone to date,” I said._